Growing Up: Mourning The Lost Self

 Getting you back

-By establishing a psychotherapeutic environment where these lost sectors of ourselves are acceptable and become responded to, then they have the possibility of gradually re-emerging and being re-integrated with our broader personality.
+By establishing a psychotherapeutic environment where these your lost self is acceptable and becomes responded to, then these parts have the possibility of gradually re-emerging and being re-integrated back into our broader personality.

 – Tim Hill